ric2b/Vivaldi-browser/chromium/docs/website/site/developers/creating-v8-profiling-timeline-plots/index.md

 Since Android has additional security sandboxing, the renderer process will not be able to write to a file in the application's working directory (even when --no-sandbox is enabled).
-You must therefore create a directory which can be written by any user and instruct V8 to log it's output there.
+You must therefore create a directory which can be written by any user and instruct V8 to log its output there.

 For example: